Frequently Asked Questions

 • Cookies: We use cookies only to set and preserve user preferences and user rights.
 In order to benefit from all but the most basic public features, you must enable cookies.

 • Pop-ups: Users may wish to enable pop-ups.
 Some informational windows use pop-ups.
 We promise to only “pop up” things you ask for.
+Operators must enable pop-ups.
+Many browsers block this, sometimes cryptically, by default.

-Q: Why Oracle and ColdFusion?
+Q: Why PostGreSQL and ColdFusion?

 Q: What about security and backups?